Spring Conference on Correctional Health Care

 Participation in NCCHC’s Certified Correctional Health Professional program is an investment in your future and a testament to your professionalism.
 Certification recognizes the mastery of national standards and the knowledge expected of leaders in this complex, specialized field.
 The CCHP credential is a symbol of achievement and leadership, and is highly valued not only by participants but also by employers.

-Tip: In past years, 98% of CCHP candidates who attended a Standards preconference seminar and took the exam the following day successfully passed the exam.
+Tip: In past years, more than 98% of CCHP candidates who attended a Standards preconference seminar and took the exam the following day successfully passed the exam.

 The CCHP application and exam are NOT included in your conference registration; they are separate activities.
 To apply, visit www.ncchc.org/CCHP.